2072/Decursive/Readme.txt

 The informations above are also indicated by tool-tips in the game.

-IMPORTANT: TO MOVE THE MUFS, CLICK AND HOLD THE HANDLE JUST ABOVE THE FIRST MUF (IT HAS THE SAME SIZE AS A MUF AND HIGHLIGHTS WHEN YOUR MOUSE POINTER IS OVER IT)
+IMPORTANT: TO MOVE THE MUFS, CLICK AND HOLD THE HANDLE JUST ABOVE THE FIRST MUF (IT HAS THE SAME SIZE AS A MUF AND HIGHLIGHTS WHEN YOUR MOUSE POINTER IS OVER IT).
 This handle has several uses, a tooltip explains them all.

 Decursive also creates and manages a macro that allows you to cure units (or other unit frames) you mouse-over, you choose the key in Decursive's options.